Azure-Samples/Azure-Maps-Custom-Feature-States/README.md

 The Azure Maps Custom Feature States project provides a set of back-end services as well as a front-end sample for styling Azure Maps map features in **real-time** based on updates received from external sources.

 Although this functionality is natively supported by the Creator Indoor Maps API via the built-in [feature stateset](https://learn.microsoft.com/en-us/azure/azure-maps/how-to-creator-feature-stateset) capability, this project **does not use this offering**.
-Instead, the associated functionality is implemented externally while using the [`setFeatureState` API](https://learn.microsoft.com/en-us/javascript/api/azure-maps-control/atlas.sourcemanager?view=azure-maps-typescript-latest#azure-maps-control-atlas-sourcemanager-setfeaturestate) on the browser.
+Instead, the associated functionality is implemented externally  using the [`setFeatureState` API](https://learn.microsoft.com/en-us/javascript/api/azure-maps-control/atlas.sourcemanager?view=azure-maps-typescript-latest#azure-maps-control-atlas-sourcemanager-setfeaturestate) on the browser.
 Depending on your use-case, this design may allow for faster update latency, greater flexibility and lower costs.

 This project may be of interest to you if: